Akeron MP: Description

 The MMP was designed to overcome some of MILAN's limitations in the context of small-scale and counter-insurgency operations post-2000, rather than the Cold War tank war of the original MILAN requirement.
 In theatres such as Iraq and Afghanistan, man-portable missile were often used against strongpoints and improvised armour within populated areas.
 Reducing collateral damage to nearby civilians became a major political factor in such campaigns.

-Particular developments over existing missiles were for it to be safe for operators within a confined space, i.e. reduced backblast on launch, and for improved guidance that could target non-IR cold targets as well as AFVs with a reduced risk of collateral damage.
+Particular developments over existing missiles were for it to be safe for operators within a confined space, i.e. reduced backblast on launch, and for improved guidance that could target non-IR-emissive (cold) targets as well as AFVs with a reduced risk of collateral damage.
 Compared to its predecessors it contains a great deal of modern and COTS electronics, rather than the previously slow-moving development of military procurement.